Yash-1511/meeteasy_v1/README.md

 # MeetEasy - Personal Meeting Scheduling Platform 📅

 In today's fast-paced world, scheduling meetings efficiently is crucial.
-MeetEasy is a Personal Meeting Scheduling Platform designed to simplify the process of setting up and managing meetings.
+MeetEasy is a Perso[PYHK.pptx](https://github.com/Yash-1511/meeteasy_v1/files/12841044/PYHK.pptx) nal Meeting Scheduling Platform designed to simplify the process of setting up and managing meetings.
 With MeetEasy, you can create your own custom meeting scheduling link (🔗 e.g., abc.com/MeetingWithMe), connect your Google 📆 and Microsoft 📅 calendars, and effortlessly coordinate meetings with others.
 Whether you're a professional, a freelancer, or anyone who needs to schedule meetings, MeetEasy has got you covered. 🚀

 ## Key Features 🌟